A note on thermomechanical coupling effects in the indentation of pseudoelastic shape memory alloys: Thermal Effects during Indentation of SMAs

 A small-strain model of pseudoelasticity is employed.
 The model can be considered as a simplified non-gradient version of the model developed by \citet{Rezaee2020Gradient}.
 Formulated within the incremental energy minimization framework, the constitutive description relies on two main elements: the Helmholtz free energy function $\phi$ and the dissipation potential $D$.
-For simplicity, it is assumed that $\phi$ comprises only two components, namely the chemical energy $\phi_\text{chem}$ and the elastic strain energy $\phi_\text{el}$.
-This assumption leads to a flat (neither hardening- nor softening-type) flag-shaped material response within the transformation regime.
+For simplicity, it is assumed that $\phi$ comprises only the chemical energy $\phi_\text{chem}$ and the elastic strain energy $\phi_\text{el}$.
+This assumption leads to a flat (neither hardening- nor softening-type) flag-shaped material response.
 At the same time, the dissipation potential $D$ accounts solely for the dissipation due to martensitic phase transformation, while neglecting dissipation due to martensite reorientation.
-Following \citep{RezaeeStupkiewicz2018Gradient,Rezaee2020Gradient}, the model incorporates thermomechanical coupling through the chemical energy $\phi_\text{chem}$ and through the internal heat source associated with phase transformation in the heat conduction equation.
+Following \citep{RezaeeStupkiewicz2018Gradient,Rezaee2020Gradient}, the model incorporates thermomechanical couplings through the chemical energy $\phi_\text{chem}$ and through the internal heat source associated with phase transformation in the heat conduction equation.
 The model formulation is presented below.

 In the small-strain setting, the total strain $\bm{\varepsilon}$ is additively decomposed into the elastic and transformation parts,